-At the core of Shinto Buddhism is the notion that after years of service, household objects acquire souls and are deserving of our kindness and compassion, and Kondo’s advice is to say “Thank you!” to the neglected plate or sweater takes us back to a time when we believed in the sacredness of things.
+At the core of Shinto Buddhism is the notion that after years of service, household objects acquire souls and are deserving of our kindness and compassion.
+Kondo’s advice is to say “Thank you!” to the neglected plate or chair that takes us back to a time when we believed in the sacredness of things.
 Enlightened Kondo followers show their respect for unwanted items by taking them to the local thrift store or consignment shop where they will get more years of happy use.
-But I worry about those who pack their rejects in plastic bags and simply leave them at the curb.
+But I worry about those who shove their rejects into black plastic bags and simply leave them at the curb.
 When we disrespect them in this way, Holy Simplicity becomes Entitled Waste and our newfound virtue just another contribution to the Age of Throwaway.

-Kondo is slowly educating Americans in how to simplify their lives and how to forge a more mindful relationship to our belongings.
+Kondo is educating Americans in how to simplify their lives and how to forge a more mindful relationship with our belongings.
 But there’s even more at stake than that.
 Things are the glue that connect us to each other.

 In The Gift, Lewis Hyde notes that a healthy society values “the erotic life of property.”
 He is not referring to an X-rated home but to the way we build community through every day acts of generosity.

 “Unlike the sale of a commodity,” Hyde writes, “the giving of a gift tends to establish relationships between the parties involved.”
 An object that changes hands transfers energy from one person to another and is holy because in this way it contributes to the flow of life.
 Indigenous societies held periodic giveaways, distributing their surplus to those in need, operating on the principle that goods and resources should be shared by all.